 |The widening of Chambers Street resulting in the chopping off of the grand entrance stairs -- photo Library of Congress|

 But the threat to its survival was not over yet.
 In 1948 the City Planning Board discussed the development of the Manhattan Civic Center.
-The Times said on June 25 “it envisages also the demolition of the old Tweed Court House and consequent improvement of City Hall Park.”
+The New York Times said on June 25 “it envisages also the demolition of the old Tweed Court House and consequent improvement of City Hall Park.”